USH3R/My-Music-App/README.md

+## 🚀 How to Run the Music Player Demo
+Open a terminal and run:
+bash demo.sh

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 **Some files are missing.
 Contact developer for information, questions, or to request all files and folders.